Skip to main content

 • The unit — The unit of measurement (e.g. pieces, kg, liters).

-The consumables you reference here must already be matched to impact datasets in the Consumables matching section.
+The consumables you reference here will need to be matched to impact datasets in the Consumables matching section.
 Each consumable needs both a direct impact dataset and an end-of-life dataset to be included in the calculation.

 Step 5: Done